Implementing a feature to select and copy a range with one click using Vanilla JS

 var hoge = document.getElementById('hoge');

-Next, specify the selection range.
+Next, you specify the selection range.

 range.selectNodeContents(hoge);